karlseguin/liquid/readme.md

 Other:

 - Support for 'now'
-- Render can generate far less temporary objects
+- Render can generate far less objects

 ## Template Cache
 By default the templates are cached in a pretty dumb cache based.
 That is, once in the cache, items stay in the cache (there's no expiry).
 The cache can be disabled, on a per-template basis, via: